Justin W. Price, AKA PDXKaraokeGuy, is a freelance writer, blogger, and award-nominated author based out of Juneau, Alaska.

 JP: Is there a particular show, festival or tour that stands out to you as the best one?

-DALE: Our tour with Stryper in the early 90's was my most favorite tour.
+DT: Our tour with Stryper in the early '90s was my most favorite tour.
 We learned a lot from those guys.
 Our most favorite place on the planet to play live will always be Brazil.

 JP: Does Bride still perform live?

-DALE: Bride's last live show was 6 or 7 years ago after former Bride guitarist and good friend Steve Osbourne took his own life and we played his memorial in Louisville Kentucky.
+DT: Bride's last live show was 6 or 7 years ago after former Bride guitarist and good friend Steve Osbourne took his own life and we played his memorial in Louisville, Kentucky.
 I did not see any reason to play live again after that.
 Since then I have missed touring but have no tour plans.

-JP: Do you have any advice to young musicians out there about how to handle yourself in the industry?
+JP: Do you have any advice for young musicians out there about how to handle yourself in the industry?

-DALE: I am not for sure there is a industry but within the community of Christian hard rockers just put Jesus first and always be bold.
+DT: I am not for sure there is an industry but within the community of Christian hard rockers just put Jesus first and always be bold.
 We are at war against spiritual wickedness in high places so we must be ready.